We use the following guiding principles to ensure that we distribute awards fairly and equitably:

 5. Families must reapply for financial aid each year.

-6. Greenhill will give priority to families who have previously received aid prior to making any new commitments.
+6. Greenhill gives priority to families who have previously received aid prior to making any new commitments.

 7. When a parent does not work and there are no preschool children or aging parents at home, the School assigns an annual income between $20,000 and $60,000 to the nonworking parent/guardian.
 Level of education of parent is used in determining assigned income amount.

-8. All parents, including those that have never married, are divorced or separated, as well as stepparents, must submit all of the required financial aid application documents in order for their child to be considered for a tuition grant.
+8. All parents and/or guardians, including those that have never married or are divorced or separated, as well as stepparents, must submit all of the required financial aid application documents in order for their child to be considered for a tuition grant.